Nuclear power in space: Project Prometheus

-Fission Surface Power System
+Fission Surface Power Systems

+In 2006, NASA introduced the Fission Surface Power (FSP) project.
+The goal of such a project was to enable the development of a nuclear fission-based power system for use on the surface of the moon.
+NASA released conceptual studies of such a system throughout the 2010s.

-In September 2020, NASA and the Department of Energy (DOE) issued a formal request for proposals for a lunar nuclear power system, otherwise known as a Fission Surface Power System (FSPS).
+In September 2020, NASA and the Department of Energy (DOE) issued a formal request for proposals for a lunar nuclear power system, otherwise known as a Fission Surface Power project.
+The project is being managed by NASA's Glenn Research Center in Cleveland, Ohio, and is funded through Space Technology Mission Directorate’s Technology Demonstration Missions program.
+NASA is collaborating with the DOE Idaho National Laboratory to progress this mission forward.
 The desire for developing these systems is to assist the Artemis Project in occupying the moon and provide a reliable energy source in areas that have weeks-long lunar night cycles.
 Furthermore, these systems can be extended to future Mars missions, which further increase design consideration complexity due to atmospheric events, such as dust storms.
-NASA is collaborating with the DOE Idaho National Laboratory to progress this mission forward.

 Phase 1 of the project is focused on the development of different preliminary low enriched uranium material designs to determine the feasibility of the different concepts.
 The system is expected to have a 40 kW output at 120 Vdc lasting 10 years, weigh less than 6000 kg while fitting on a lander module, and produce less than 5 rem per year at a minimum distance of 1 km.
 Three $5 million dollar contracts were awarded in 2022 to Lockheed Martin, Westinghouse Electric Corporation, and IX (joint venture of Intuitive Machines and X-energy) to engage in industry developed reactor designs for power conversion, heat rejection, power management, and distribution systems.

 As it currently stands, the initial base location will be located on the southern pole of the moon so there is an almost constant stream of sun light for solar cells to power habitation modules, estimating power limits to be reached at 20 kW.
 The Fission Surface Power System will be at the core of the power flow system and provide the only stable method for power generation without environmental factors.
 The demo reactor is expected to supply 10 kW to the grid, while the full system will provide 40 kW.
 This will enable the use of In situ resource utilization (ISRU).

+In 2025, President Trump signed an executive order titled "Ensuring American Space Superiority".
+The executive order makes placing nuclear reactors on the lunar surface and in orbit a priority for NASA and American space policy.
+In March 2026, NASA announced that the development of Lunar Reactor-1 (LR-1), a Fission Surface Power reactor for the moon base, would be informed by the development and launch of Space Reactor-1 Freedom (SR-1) to Mars in December 2028.

+In 2024, Roscosmos and the CNSA announced plans to build a nuclear reactor on the moon by 2035 to power their crewed lunar base.